-Now I know that there are a lot of Zuppa Toscana recipes out there in the world, but I want to share mine with you.
-I have taken a bit of a signature KendellKreations spin on it and elevated it beyond what Olive Garden can offer.
-I hope you enjoy it and that it warms your heart and your home with abundant warmth, and that is ALWAYS welcome on a cold winter day.
+There may be a lot of Zuppa Toscana recipes out there in the world, but I want to share mine with you.
+I have taken a bit of a signature "KendellKreations" spin on it and elevated it beyond what Olive Garden might have to offer.
+It is a soup that will fill your heart and your home with abundant warmth, and that is ALWAYS welcome on a cold winter day.

 Where I stray from the norm...